harfbuzz/harfbuzz/docs/wasm-shaper.md

 * The `feature_t` array

-To communicated user-selected OpenType features to the user-defined WASM shaper, the host shaping engine passes an array of feature structures:
+To communicate user-selected OpenType features to the user-defined WASM shaper, the host shaping engine passes an array of feature structures:

 | type | field | description|
 | - | - | - |